-The protection of your data is very important to Zenhomes GmbH and it complies with the legal provisions at all times.
+Zenhomes GmbH attaches great importance to the protection of your data and complies with the legal provisions at all times.

 You can reach us at 0800 72 34 942 or email@example.com

-E-Mail address: firstname.lastname@example.org
+E-mail address: firstname.lastname@example.org

-Phone: +49 800 7234942
+telephone number: +49 800 7234942

-CEO: Jannes Fischer
+Managing Director: Jannes Fischer

-Link to imprint: www.zenhomes.com/en/imprint
+Link to the imprint: www.zenhomes.com/de/impressum

 Contact data protection officer: email@example.com

-Categories of data subjects
+Categories of persons concerned

-Information for children and adolescents
+Note for children and young people

 Types of data processed

-When visiting Zenhomes.com you remain anonymous.
+When visiting the online offers of the Zenhomes, such as Vermietet.de, you remain anonymous.

-This personal information may include:
+This personal information may include

-Access data to the bank accounts
+Access data for bank accounts

 Transaction data of the payment history and identified savings